 Yoga is great because it really connects your mind to your body and gets you strong from your big toes to the muscles in your neck.
 You do not have to be flexible to do it, you just need to be willing to get on the mat and hold your own body weight.
 Movement, flexibility and strength will come, but at no point do you need to be good at any of these.
 The aim is the journey of movement not the destination of being flexible.

-We would love to see you at our Yoga Class.
-You will find it in the Marwood Room within St. Luke's Church, Richmond every Thursday evening at 7pm.
+We would love to see you at our yoga class.
+You will find it in the Marwood Room within St. Luke's Church, Richmond every Wednesday evenings.
 Hopefully see you there!

 What is Pilates?

 Pilates provides a whole-body workout and works with breathing which in itself works wonders on the mind and body.
 Pilates can help you breathe deeper and with less effort, it makes you realise just how differently you have been breathing.
 The body really is a reflection of how the mind is feeling but nothing changes until something moves, and that’s the philosophy of Pilates, movement.
 When there’s movement, strength will follow.
 Breathing is movement and believe it or not, sometimes we don’t do it well, the difference felt when breathing is done well and easily is unmeasurable.

 Pilates teach movements that are contrasting, you may be stretching your arms up to the ceiling but your mid back will be reaching backwards towards the reformer or mat; you may be squatting down but your head and spine will be rising upwards.
 It’s a very similar philosophy to physiotherapy and ballet.